Skip to content

 Surya Pratap — Founder IncredibleItinerary

-Edinburgh at 6am in summer — the Royal Mile utterly empty, Arthur's Seat glowing orange above the Old Town, mist still wrapped around the castle on its volcanic plug — is one of those moments that makes you understand why Scotland has produced so many poets.
-Four days gives you the Castle, a sunrise hike up Arthur's Seat, the Old Town medieval closes, a day trip to either Loch Ness or Stirling, and enough time in the whisky bars of Grassmarket to conclude that Scotch deserves its global reputation.
+Four days gives you the Castle, a sunrise hike up Arthur's Seat (free, 2 hours), the Old Town medieval closes, a day trip to either Loch Ness or Stirling, and enough time in the whisky bars of Grassmarket to conclude that Scotch deserves its global reputation.
+If you visit in August, add the Edinburgh Festival Fringe — the largest arts festival on earth — to every evening.

 💰